We encourage interested adopters to fill out an adoption application first as an approved application allows the adoption process to proceed.

 If there are no concerns with the home check, the KD foster guardian will schedule a time to deliver your new kitty to your home.

 Our adoption fee is $125.00 for one kitty and $225.00 for two.
 We accept two forms of payment: PayPal or personal check.

 If paying by PayPal, we ask that you complete the adoption fee transaction BEFORE your new kitty is delivered.

 Personal checks should be given to the KD representative who brings your new kitty to your home on the day of delivery*.

 Within two weeks of the date of delivery, our home office will mail an adoption box to you via USPS mail.
 This box will include information about your newly adopted kitty’s microchip and registration procedures, an adoption certificate, a copy of your approved application, an overview of your kitty’s history while in KD Rescue’s care and all accompanying invoices and documentation that confirm the various procedures they’ve undergone while in our care for your records.
 These documents can also be supplied to your personal veterinarian so they also have documented medical history.
 The box also contains a few goodies for your newly adopted kitty to help get them settled into their new life with you.

 In the event things don’t work out, we are always more than happy to take a former KD foster kitty back into our rescue’s care.
 If returned within 30 days, we will issue a full refund of the adoption fee.

-In instances where an adopter expresses interest on a cat’s Facebook photo thread and wants to adopt a cat directly from the shelter with the assistance of the KD team, we still require an application, subject to approval before the adoption can proceed.
+In instances where an adopter expresses interest on a cat’s Facebook photo thread and wants to adopt a “Friendly” cat directly from the shelter with the assistance of the KD team, we still require an application, subject to approval and a home check before the adoption can proceed.